youyifong/tsp/README.md

 Output

-All files are saved to the current working directory.
+All files are saved to the current working directory, which may or may not be the same directory as the directory containing the input image files.

 - cellpose_counts_xxx.txt: number of predicted masks for each image. xxx refers to a date string